jawalsh/comic-book-paratexts/pages/cbp.md

 <!-- table of contents -->

 In exploring the different types of paratexts, Genette also discusses the *function* of each particular type.
 For instance, Genette writes, “[T]he basic function of the original authorial note is to serve as a supplement, sometimes a digression, very rarely a commentary” (p.
 327).

+While Genette focuses primarily on traditional literary texts, many of his categories translate—sometimes with intriguing variation—into the world of comics.

 Comics include many of the types of paratexts that Genette explores in traditional literary texts, but comics also include distinct types — such as peritextual correspondence, or fan mail — that are not present in the same way in the traditional literary texts that concern Genette.